gautamraj/gautamraj.github.io/content/posts/java-framework/framework-reflection-1.md

 With [Project Loom](https://wiki.openjdk.org/display/loom/Main) expected to be released as stable in JDK21 this is likely to be a good decision in hindsight.

 ## Workflows
-We use Temporal [Workflows](https://docs.temporal.io/workflows#:~:text=Workflow%20Execution%E2%80%8B) to define tasks that run asynchronously.
-It supports reliable execution with retries.
+We use Temporal [Workflows](https://docs.temporal.io/workflows#:~:text=Workflow%20Execution%E2%80%8B) to define tasks that run asynchronously, for example periodic hourly tasks, or for cleaning up partial failures in the online RPC path.
+It's a powerful framework that supports reliable execution of complex multi-step operations with retries.
 You can read much more about this on the [Temporal](https://temporal.io/) website.

+## Observability
+The last important piece I'll touch on is the observability story - metrics, logging, tracing.
+You want a mix of tagged metrics for alerting and dashboards (e.g. prometheus), the ability to query server logs (e.g. splunk), and distributed tracing across multiple systems.

+Debugging services in production is difficult, and the best thing you can do to make it easier is to make it easy to instrument code.
+All gRPC calls should be instrumented out of the box with something like OpenTelemetry with both client and server interceptors.
+Within the application, an AOP annotation-based AOP approach is the most ergonomic - simply annotate your functions with the metrics you want them to emit.
+See [this link](https://opentelemetry.io/docs/instrumentation/java/automatic/annotations/) for some great examples.

 (to be continued in part 2...)